- The Living Planet Index (LPI) is a metric that is easily misinterpreted.

 This is not just borne out in hypothetical examples.
 It’s reflected in the LPI results.
 In a study published in Nature, Brian Leung and colleagues looked at how the LPI was affected by extreme declines (or increases) in a small subset of the studied populations.7 For this study they looked at the results of the 2018 LPI Report – we’ll look at a similar analysis for the 2020 update soon.
 It reported a 60% average decline in wildlife populations since 1970.

 But, extreme positive outliers can also have a strong impact on the final result.
-In the 2020 update of the LPI they updated this analysis to show the impact of removing extreme negative, extremely positive, and both outliers combined.
+In the 2020 update of the LPI, they updated this analysis to show the impact of removing extreme negative, extremely positive, and both outliers combined.
 This is shown in the chart.
-Again we see the impact of removing negative extremes: removing the most severe 5% of populations turns the average 68% decline into an average increase.
+Again we see the impact of removing negative extremes: removing the most severe 5% of the population turns the average 68% decline into an average increase.
 But removing positive extremes also has a large impact.
-When we remove even a few percent of the populations growing the most, we see an average decline of greater than 70%.
+When we remove even a few percent of the population growing the most, we see an average decline of greater than 70%.
 Finally, if you remove both negative and positive outliers together we still see a significant average decline, although less than the reported LPI of 68%.
-If we remove the most extreme 10% of populations we get a 42% average decline since 1970.
+If we remove the most extreme 10% of the population we get a 42% average decline since 1970.

 To be clear: these analyses do not undermine the severity of global wildlife losses.
 Even if we remove extreme outliers we still see a significant decline.
 But what they do highlight is how much we miss by reporting a simple global index value.
 We miss the few hundred species that have seen very dramatic declines.
 By mixing them into a single global index they have been completely lost from the headlines.
 Our priorities should be on protecting these populations, but we can’t because they have been lost in the noise.
 And we also fail to understand what populations across the world continue to do well and why.
 We assume that most species must be doing poorly.